Aruba ESP Policy Enforcement

 Distributed Enforcement

-With a distributed policy architecture, Aruba CX switches form an EVPN-VXLAN overlay fabric.
+In a distributed policy architecture, Aruba CX switches form an EVPN-VXLAN overlay fabric.
 Data traffic is encapsulated in a VXLAN packet that includes a group policy ID (GPID) in the header.
 This enables policy enforcement on any VXLAN-GBP-aware device configured with a corresponding role and policy.

 Distributed policy enforcement implemented in Aruba Central NetConductor provides consistent and efficient policy enforcement in all directions of traffic flow.